saiyam911/learning-library/workshops/cloud-native-devops-workshop/accs-dhcs-twitter/README.md

 ### Infrastructure setup steps ###

 + Setup a Cassandra cluster using Oracle Data Hub Cloud console and bootstrap Cassandra (keyspace and table).
 In this lab, the Cassandra cluster is already setup - you do not have to create one.
-+ Create a Twitter app which provides us with the required authentication tokens
++ Create a Twitter app that provides us with the required authentication tokens
-+ Prepare the code for deployment to Application Container Cloud Service taking the environment variables into consideration
++ Prepare the code for deployment to Application Container Cloud Service considering the environment variables

 #### Provision Cassandra on Oracle Data Hub Cloud ####